Cyrile-Duquenoy/cyrile-duquenoy.github.io/README.md

 # About

 French Mathematics Student based in Montpellier/Marseille, France.
 This site lists parts of my student works.
+Looking for a 4 to 6 month internship starting on 1 March 2025.
+Ideally located in the PACA region or around Montpellier.

 # CV
 [CV](/CV/CV.pdf)